 In Santa Cruz County the majority of children ages 0-5 have health insurance.
-CHIS data show that in 2009, approximately 93% of all children ages 0-5 had health insurance.
-Children enrolled in Healthy Kids Santa Cruz County met or exceeded national benchmarks for utilizing preventative care as measured by access to a primary care physician, dental visits and well child exams.
+CHIS data show that in 2013, approximately 95% of all children ages 0-5 had health insurance.
+Children enrolled in Healthy Kids Santa Cruz County met or exceeded national benchmarks for utilizing preventative care as measured by access to a primary care physician.

 Please view our 8 minute video.

-Since 2004, First 5 and its partners in the Healthy Kids initiative made a total of 9,439 new enrollments of children 0-5 in health plans and helped families establish medical and dental home for their children and increase visits for preventative health care.
+Since 2004, First 5 and its partners in the Healthy Kids initiative made a total of 14,724 new enrollments of children 0-5 in public health insurance plans and helped families establish medical and dental homes for their children and increase visits for preventative health care.

-94% of children ages 2-6 in the Healthy Kids program had at least one visit with a primary care practitioner.
+- 93% of children ages 2-6 in the Healthy Kids program had access to a primary care practitioner.

-Fewer children are using the emergency department.
+- Fewer children are using the emergency department.
 Ideally, children and their families who have insurance and who have a medical home will be more likely to access their provider for routine preventive care, and less likely to use the emergency department fo rnon-urgent medical care.

-Baby Gateway also assisted 80% of all mothers with Medi‐Cal births to complete a Medi‐Cal application for their new babies.
-With this assistance, 99% of all mothers with Medi‐Cal births had their new babies enrolled in Medi‐Cal, and 96% were assigned a primary care provider for their child.
+- In 2013-14, Baby Gateway also assisted 69% of all county mothers with Medi‐Cal births to complete a Medi‐Cal application for their new babies.
+Of those assisted, 96% had their new babies enrolled in Medi‐Cal.